Our focus today is on the Volatility framework, on its capability of analyzing process activity.

 In another instance, after an incident, volatility can be used to uncover the cause.
 It has plugins that let you sift through the primary storage and pinpoint suspicious processes that might have been running at the time of the incident or might have led up to it.

-This framework is available for both Windows and Linus, for this demonstration we will be using Volatility in Kali Linux, it comes preinstalled and can be found under the Forensics menu.
+This framework is available for both Windows and Linux, for this demonstration, we will be using Volatility in Kali Linux, it comes pre-installed and can be found under the Forensics menu.